Tyee cove, or Seducers Cove, as some lucky people call, is a great

 From the entry point go straight away from the beach, (north) and when you come to the eel grass you will find a natural chute that takes you down and in between rock formations on either side of you.

-At this point you can go either to the right or left, depending on your dive plan.
+From here you can go either to the right or left, depending on your dive plan.
 Both directions can take you well beyond the 90 ft range for you re-breather types.

 Sea Lions are also fairly regular visitors to Tyee cove so don't be surprised if you get buzzed by one !